Home

 Police now say it took over an hour from the primary 911 name to stop the massacre.

-Families outdoors school begged for motion
+Households outdoors school begged for action

 Pete Williams and Jonathan Dienst contributed.